vahidkianfar/AnimalGameStore/README.md

 # AnimalGameStore

-You can easily search for Fossil (by name) and Art (by ID) from Animal Crossing API
+You can easily search for Song (by ID) , Fossil (by name) and Art (by ID) from Animal Crossing Game Store.

 more info: http://acnhapi.com/doc